State Temple of the Martial God

 State Temple of the Martial God, also called Tainan Sacrificial Rites Martial Temple (祀典武廟 (Sìdiǎn Wǔmiào)) or Grand Guandi Temple, is a temple located in Yongfu Road, West Central District, Tainan, Taiwan.
 This temple was previously the palace of Koxinga and Prince of Ningjing, members of the Ming imperial family who retreated to Taiwan in the dying days of the Ming dynasty.

-This temple is dedicated to the deity Guan Gong.
-The statue of Guan-Gong in this temple was brought to Taiwan from Fujian Province, China by relatives of Prince of Ningjing during the Ming dynasty.
+The temple is dedicated to the deity Guan Gong, whose statue in the building was brought to Taiwan from Fujian Province, China, by relatives of the Prince of Ningjing during the Ming dynasty.

-There are also some minor temples as well:
+There are some minor temples as well: